EBRD-Collaborator/Project-Management-Reporting-Tool/README.md

-# Project Manager Reporting Tool
+# Project Managemant Reporting Tool
 Software intended to extract, process, transform, store and display data, received from Breeze API and TCRS data.

 ### Context and problem statement